-- A. Extent and location of each type of wood door is indicated on drawings and in schedules. - B. Types of doors required include the following: 1.
-4 Panel Lite Solid core wood doors prefinished with maple wood veneer faces. - C. Metal door frames for wood doors are specified in another Division-8 section.
+- A. Extent and location of each type of wood door is indicated on drawings and in schedules. - B. Types of doors required include the following: - 1.
+Flush solid core wood doors, prefinished with birtch wood veneer faces. - C. Metal door frames for wood doors are specified in Section 08100. - D. Hardware for wood doors is shown on the drawings and in Section 08710.

-- A. Product Data: Door manufacturer's technical data for each type of door, including details of core and edge construction, trim for openings and louvers and factory-finishing specifications. - B. Shop Drawings - 1.
-Submit shop drawings indicating location and size of each door, elevation of each kind of door, details of construction, location and extent of hardware blocking, fire ratings, requirements for factory finishing and other pertinent data.
+A. Product Data: Door manufacturer's technical data for each type of door, including details of core and edge construction, trim for openings and louvers and factory-finishing specifications.

+B. Shop Drawings

+1. Submit shop drawings indicating location and size of each door, elevation of each kind of door, details of construction, location and extent of hardware blocking, fire ratings, requirements for factory finishing and other pertinent data.

-- A. Upon completion of the Work of this Section, Contractor shall submit to the Architect/Engineer, all required closeout documents. - B. Contractor shall submit a marked-up set of drawings indicating any changes made during construction to the Architect/Engineer. - C. Refer to General Conditions for additional requirements.
+- A. Upon completion of the Work of this Section, Contractor shall submit to the Architect/Engineer all required closeout documents. - B. Contractor shall submit a marked-up set of drawings indicating any changes made during construction to the Architect/Engineer. - C. Refer to General Conditions for additional requirements.

 - A. Quality Standards: Comply with the following standards: - 1.
 NWWDA Quality Standard: I.S.1 "Industry Standard for Wood Doors", of National Wood Window and Door Association (NWWDA). - B. NWWMA Quality Marking: Mark each wood door with NWWDA Wood Door Certification Hallmark certifying compliance with applicable requirements of NWWDA I.S.
-1 Series.
-1. For manufacturers not participating in NWWDA Hallmark Program, a certification - For manufacturers not participating in NWWDA Hallmark Program, a certification of compliance may be substituted for marking of individual doors. - C. Manufacturer: Obtain doors from a single manufacturer.
+1 Series. - 1.
+For manufacturers not participating in NWWDA Hallmark Program, a certification of compliance may be substituted for marking of individual doors.

+C. Manufacturer: Obtain doors from a single manufacturer.